commercionetwork/commercio-consortium/upgrade/3.1.0-4.0.0/en/README.md

 **PROPOSAL_ID** is the id of proposal (in this case 1).
 If you use ledger add `--ledger` flag to the command.

+**Warning**: You may not find the keys because they were created with the previous version of the software: `cncli`.
+You must retrieve your private key from the mnemonic or ledger.

 ## Upgrade procedure